Contact Us (310) 553-1222

 Importantly, you must ensure to protect the employee’s rights throughout the wage garnishment process.
 Any form of discrimination or retaliation may put you at risk of a legal proceeding filed against you and your organization.

-Employer’s Legal Obligations Towards Employees’ Wage Garnishment
+What Are the Employer’s Legal Obligations Towards Employees’ Wage Garnishment?

-Employer's Legal Obligations Towards Employees' Wage Garnishment
+What Are the Employer’s Legal Obligations Towards Employees’ Wage Garnishment?

 Under the law, you have a legal responsibility to inform your employee about the garnishment court order.
 They should be aware of all details, including any possible exemptions and the process for contesting the garnishment.
 You must also promptly acknowledge and take action on wage garnishments.
 Since you are the employer, you also have the responsibility to garnish wages/calculate the garnishment funds.